 Improper Gifts (AS 39.52.130)

-A board member may not solicit or accept gifts if it could reasonably be inferred that the gift is intended to influence the board member's action or judgment.
+A board member may not solicit or accept gifts if a person could reasonably infer from the circumstances that the gift is intended to influence the board member's action or judgment.
 "Gifts" include money, items of value, services, loans, travel, entertainment, hospitality, and employment.
-All gifts from registered lobbyists are presumed to be improper, unless the giver is an immediate family member of the person receiving the gift.
+All gifts from registered lobbyists are presumed to be improper, unless the giver is immediate family of the person receiving the gift.

 - the board member can take official action that can affect the giver, or

 - the gift is given to the board member because he or she is on a state board.

 The receipt of a gift worth less than $150 may be prohibited if a person could reasonably infer from the circumstances that the gift is intended to influence the board member's action or judgment.
 Receipt of such a gift should be disclosed.